zhukovdm/T1G4/README.md

 - [x] Cover conceptual model with classes and properties.
 - [x] Represent the data using RDF Turtle.
 - [x] Load RDF data into a triplestore to browse it.
-- [ ] Develop a few meaningful executable queries using SPARQL.
+- [x] Develop a few meaningful executable queries using SPARQL.
 - [x] Vizualize data sample in LPG with nodes, edges, properties and types.
 - [x] Represent data in LPG using an executable Cypher script.
 - [x] Load the LPG data into Neo4j.
-- [ ] Develop a few meaningful executable queries using Cypher.
+- [x] Develop a few meaningful executable queries using Cypher.
-- [ ] Replace the `NPRG036-T1G4.zip` file with fixed one in SIS.
+- [x] Replace the `NPRG036-T1G4.zip` file with fixed one in SIS.
-- [ ] Upload new `NPRG036-HW2-T1G4.zip` file in SIS.
+- [x] Upload new `NPRG036-HW2-T1G4.zip` file in SIS.

 **Comments**

-TBA
+- [ ] Define ex:phone with tel: scheme, see example from the lecture.
+- [ ] Find rdfs:Property and use rdf:Property instead.

+## 03